-Congolese Mukwege, Iraq's Murad win 2018 Nobel Peace Prize
+Congolese doctor, Yazidi activist win Nobel Peace Prize for combating sexual violence

-OSLO (Reuters) - Denis Mukwege, a gynecologist helping victims of sexual violence in the Democratic Republic of Congo, and Nadia Murad, a Yazidi rights activist and survivor of sexual slavery by Islamic State, won the 2018 Nobel Peace Prize on Friday.
+OSLO (Reuters) - Denis Mukwege, a doctor who helps victims of sexual violence in the Democratic Republic of Congo, and Nadia Murad, a Yazidi rights activist and survivor of sexual slavery by Islamic State, won the 2018 Nobel Peace Prize on Friday.

-The Norwegian Nobel Committee said it had awarded them the prize for their efforts to end the use of sexual violence as a weapon of war.
+They were awarded the prize for their efforts to end the use of sexual violence as a weapon of war, the Norwegian Nobel Committee said.

-“Both laureates have made a crucial contribution to focusing attention on, and combating, such war crimes,” it said in its citation.
+“Denis Mukwege is the helper who has devoted his life to defending these victims.
+Nadia Murad is the witness who tells of the abuses perpetrated against herself and others,” it said in its citation.

+“Each of them in their own way has helped to give greater visibility to war-time sexual violence, so that the perpetrators can be held accountable for their actions.”

 Mukwege heads the Panzi Hospital in the eastern Congolese city of Bukavu.
 Opened in 1999, the clinic receives thousands of women each year, many of them requiring surgery from sexual violence.